Coolest coastal pools for outdoor swimming

 The Grant McBride Baths (The Entrance Ocean Baths)

-A short walk from the town centre, these Heritage Listed historic ocean baths located at the southern end of The Entrance Beach, on Ocean Parade, and are open to the public, free of charge, all year round.
-They have also recently enjoyed a spruce up during the 2021 lockdown!
+A short walk from the town centre, these Heritage Listed historic ocean baths located at the southern end of The Entrance Beach, on Ocean Parade, and are open to the public, free of charge and it is patrolled all year around too!
 The Entrance Ocean Baths actually started as a basic rock pool, but received a gradual makeover between 1938 and 1965 to become more of a recreation swimming facility, benefitting from some local campaigning to save the pool from potential closure at the time.
 This battle to save the baths – now considered an iconic attraction of the Central Coast - was led by the late Grant McBride, (State Member for The Entrance from 1992 – 2011), who they are now respectfully named after.

 Terrigal Rock Pool aerial shot with boardwalk